Linkhant19/hideseek/README.md

 # hideseek

 This is a hide and seek card game I came up with in a dream, and I really wanted to make it into an actual game, so here we are.
+This project is being actively worked on by Lin Khant Ko and Kyle Yung.

-I am going to try to implement multiple roles and various cards with different roles.
+We are going to try to implement multiple roles and various cards with different roles.

 **Hider Classes: **